Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/backgroundhangmonitor-ping.rst

                                       // Runnable names are only collected for the XPCOM main thread.
             "process": <string>, // Type of process that hung, see below for a list of types.
             "remoteType": <string>, // Remote type of process which hung, see below.
-            "annotations": [ ... ], // A list of annotations on the hang, see below.
+            "annotations": { ... }, // A set of annotations on the hang, see below.
             "pseudoStack": [ ... ], // List of label stack frames and js frames.
             "stack": [ ... ], // interleaved hang stack, see below.
           },